-All serious candidates who prepare for UPSC Civil Services Examination know the importance of mock tests.
+All serious candidates who prepare for the UPSC Civil Services Examination know the importance of mock tests.
 Just like taking mock interviews before the actual UPSC personality test, taking mock exams before the IAS preliminary and the main exam is very important to increase the chances of success in the first two stages.

 At a time when there are a lot of online and offline UPSC mock tests available, we discuss the six mistakes aspirants make regarding IAS mock tests.

 Mistake #1.
 Not enrolling for the right mock test series

 - While many candidates have no issues spending lakhs of rupees for classroom coaching when it comes to taking mock tests most of them are reluctant to invest time/money.
-Very often, a few pirated mock tests are the only source, that too at the last minute.
+Very often, a few pirated mock tests are the only source, and that too at the last minute.
 As you rightly guessed, this is not the right strategy.

 - Quality mock tests should help you find the priority areas and the most probable questions.